denal05/MacademyUIComponentsInM2FreeShippingPromo/README.md

 ## Time Estimates
 - For experienced developers, this task can be estimated as a medium ticket, taking between 3 and 5 hours to complete.
 This includes researching how to get the cart subtotal and handling any intricacies involved with the display of the text.
 - For beginning or intermediate developers, this task can be estimated as a large item, taking more time for research and learning the necessary steps.

+## Style a block template - Updating the source file
+Anytime you make changes within your less file, you need to rerun the bin/magento setup:upgrade command.